 Greg Kucera’s (semi)retirement in France

-In 2019, Larry Yocom and I bought a small 16th century castle in the south of France, in the town of Parisot, 82160 in the Tarn & Garonne department of France.
+In 2019, Larry Yocom and I bought a beautifully restored 16th century château in the south of France, in the town of Parisot, 82160 in the Tarn & Garonne department of France.

-Then, in 2022, we bought the 16th-17th century cloister for the Madeleine church in Albi, 81000 in the Tarn department.
+Then, in 2022, we acquired and then moved to the modernized 16th-17th century cloister for the Madeleine church in Albi, 81000 in the Tarn department

 Castle